 Refugee Health Care

-When the Conservative federal government announced cutbacks refugee health benefits provided under the Interim Federal Health Program (IFHP), midwives spoke out by attending rallies and lobbying to government.
+When the Conservative federal government announced cutbacks for refugee health benefits provided under the Interim Federal Health Program (IFHP), midwives spoke out by attending rallies and lobbying to government.
 Midwives rejoiced when, in 2014, the federal court struck down the IFHP cuts as “cruel and unusual treatment” and in violation of the Canadian Charter of Rights and Freedoms.
-We applaud the current Liberal government for fully reinstating health-care coverage for refugees.
+We applaud the former Liberal government for fully reinstating health-care coverage for refugees.

 Growing the midwifery profession is significantly hampered by hospital restrictions, such as limiting the number of midwives who receive privileges or the number of births midwives can attend.
 These restrictions prevent midwifery practice groups from hiring new midwives, thereby limiting families' access to midwifery care.
 The AOM continues to work with the Ministry of Health and Long-Term Care and other stakeholders to address these challenges.
-Midwives can access a number of hospital integration resources here.
+Midwives can access a number of hospital integration resources.